The Land Leviathan: A New Scientific Romance: Major themes

 Martin Wisse noted that the book "is quite obviously a commentary on the 'yellow peril' and 'black peril' novel of the late 19th and early 20th century, with its unthinking racism, love of superweapons and willingness to commit genocide of the 'lesser races'.
 Here the formula is inverted, and the sympathies of the writer and reader are with Gandhi and the 'Black Attila', shown as a genuinely good man".
 They are contrasted with the impoverished, tribalised white supremacists of the devastated former United States, which has reintroduced African American slavery.
-Bastable accuses Hood of "genocide" though the word was not coined until 1943.
+Bastable accuses Hood of "genocide" though the word was not coined until 1943 in reality.

 Publication history

 It was first published in 1974 and has remained in print, in various editions, ever since.

+Reception

+David Dunham reviewed The Warlord of the Air, The Land Leviathan, and The Steel Tsar for Different Worlds magazine and stated that "Eternal Champion cycle or not, I enjoyed these stories.
+There were lots of subtle ironies, such as Ghandi's pacifistic republic, and the identity of the Steel Tsar himself.
+The alternate histories were all relevant to our own-at the root of each conflict was a struggle for freedom and justice.
+My biggest complaint is that they are rather short."